cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/terraform/environments/README.md

 The envisioned implementations of additional environments would consist of environments like: `prod`, `dev`, `test`, `qa`, `mcdaniel`, etcetera.

-These additional environments will run on shared infrastructure, named `live` by default, unless you have specified otherwise.
+These additional environments will run on shared infrastructure, named `{{ cookiecutter.global_platform_shared_resource_identifier }}` by default, unless you have specified otherwise.
 However, each environment has its own data and its own Kubernetes namespace.

 The general strategy is that a common set of parameters are defined in [terraform/environments/global.hcl](./global.hcl) that each environment uses, plus, each environment maintains its own set of parameters for environment-specific settings like domain names and resource instances sizes for example.